 Nowadays, most homeowners are turning to the classic and elegant look of hardwood floors.
 However, its only weakness is that even a small amount of clean water is enough to deal with a lot of damage.
-Are you one of those who have been experiencing wood floor water damage?
-By reading this full article, we will walk you through how to repair your water-damaged wood floor.
+Are you one of those who have been experiencing hardwood floor water damage?
+By reading this full article, we will walk you through how to repair hardwood floor water damage.

 What are the causes of hardwood floor water damage?